 With addiction to Xanax, there will also be cravings.
 Individuals suffering from addiction should be closely monitored to stop relapse and basic well-being through this challenging process.

 What To Do After You Detox From Xanax

 After detoxing from Xanax it is important to access addiction treatment so that you or your loved one can maintain sobriety.
 The Robert Alexander Center can help treat both alcohol and drug addiction, including addiction to Xanax and other prescription medications.

 Our rehabilitation center supports clients through the continuum of addiction treatment.
-Staring with detoxification, our clients are closely monitored by medical professionals who are there to support and mitigate withdrawal symptoms.
+Starting with detoxification, our clients are closely monitored by medical professionals who are there to support and mitigate withdrawal symptoms.
 Following detox from Xanax, individuals can access comprehensive addiction treatment through our residential inpatient treatment, partial hospitalization and intensive outpatient programs, and outpatient rehabilitation.

 While at the Robert Alexander Center, our clients have access to the most innovative addiction and mental health treatment programs.
 By combining the traditional evidence-based practices that are proven to support the mental health of individuals who are struggling with addiction and the alternative body and soul healing therapeutic practices of creative arts therapy and movement therapy, our clients can learn the skills necessary for long-term sobriety.

 Contact us today to access expert treatment for lasting recovery at our Kentucky addiction treatment center.